 Medieval dress and textile vocabulary in unpublished sources project

-This three-year research project is based at the Universities of Westminster and Manchester and is funded by a grant from the Leverhulme Trust.
+This three-year research project was based at the Universities of Westminster and Manchester and funded by a grant from the Leverhulme Trust.

 The aims of this project are to assemble a collection of previously unedited documents relating to the Royal Wardrobe as well as petitions to Parliament relating to cloth and clothing in order to conduct research into the linguistic choices they display and to produce a sourcebook of the Vocabulary of Dress and Textiles in Medieval Britain, including representative documents from our corpus and short texts and textual extracts from published sources.
 The volume will focus on non-literary material such as wills, petitions, wardrobe accounts, ecclesiastical, civic and manorial accounts, civic records, and glosses, as well as relevant selections from drama, alliterative verse, romances and saints' lives, all of which have given us words which name medieval garments and fabrics.

 We welcome queries, advice and commentary from interested academics and students.

 The Medieval Petitions and the Royal Wardrobe accounts and relevant legal documents are an important but neglected source of medieval cloth and clothing vocabulary.
 The lists of garments and accessories offer information about the language of the aristocratic and mercantile classes who petitioned parliament for such things as reinstatement of their livery or the reinstitution of an allowance in order to purchase winter clothing for their children, for example.

 Many of the administrative records from the later medieval period are in a mixture of languages, having Latin as the base language with French and/or English terms inserted or having been composed in French with lexical items from Middle English added.
 The collection of documents will enable us to shed light on such questions as whether what appears, on etymological evidence, to be a loan word, was an exotic-sounding foreign usage or had already been assimilated into the English of the period.